kylefmohr/pysky/README.md

 1. Set up a database connection.
 PostgreSQL and SQLite work, but mysql/mariadb should also work because they're supported by the Peewee ORM.

-    * PostgreSQL configuration: If the official PostgreSQL environment variables are populated: PGUSER, PGHOST, PGDATABASE, PGPASSWORD (and optionally PGPORT) then a PostgreSQL database connection will be used.
+    * PostgreSQL configuration: If the official PostgreSQL environment variables are populated: `PGUSER`, `PGHOST`, `PGDATABASE`, `PGPASSWORD` (and optionally `PGPORT`) then a PostgreSQL database connection will be used.
-    * SQLite configuration: If the PostgreSQL environment variables are not populated, the a SQLite database will be created with the filename specified in PYSKY_SQLITE_FILENAME, otherwise "pysky.db" in the current directory will be created.
+    * SQLite configuration: If the PostgreSQL environment variables are not populated, the a SQLite database will be created with the filename specified in `PYSKY_SQLITE_FILENAME`, otherwise "pysky.db" in the current directory will be created.

 2. Create database tables: run `pysky/bin/create_tables.py`